2007 Kenyan general election: Aftermath

-After being sworn in as president, Kibaki named a partial cabinet on 8 January 2008, composed of 17 MPs from his party PNU and ODM–Kenya which entered into a coalition agreement, along with KANU.
+After being sworn in as president, Kibaki named a partial cabinet on 8 January 2008, composed of 17 MPs from his party PNU and ODM–Kenya, which entered into a coalition agreement, along with KANU.
 A number of further cabinet slots were left temporarily open, presumably to give space for negotiations with the opposition ODM, which immediately challenged the constitutionality of the new government.

 By April 2008, Kenya was stable, though the conflict left “1,500 dead, 3,000 innocent women raped, and 300,000 people internally displaced."
-Kibaki remained President and Odinga was named Prime Minister.
+Kibaki remained president, and Odinga was named prime minister.
 The National Assembly results were cancelled in three of the 210 constituencies.
 Prior to 2007, hostility surrounding politics in Kenya existed on a much smaller scale.
-In 1991, when multi-party politics was introduced, violence became known as an election-time tradition.
+The introduction of multi-party politics in 1991 led to the recognition of violence as an election-time tradition.
 However, the fighting and aggression demonstrated in December 2007 and January and February 2008 was and has been unmatched by any election-related uprising.
 In August 2012, the Nakuru County Peace Accord was signed, a treaty designed to address sources of ethnic conflict and violence in the Rift Valley region of Kenya.

-Both Kibaki and Odinga largely ignored United Nations efforts to set up independent tribunals to bring the leaders of the post 2007-election violence to justice.
+Both Kibaki and Odinga largely ignored United Nations efforts to set up independent tribunals to bring the leaders of the post-2007 election violence to justice.

-On 10 December 2020, a high court orders the government to compensate four victims of sexual attacks by security agents during post-election violence during violence following the 2007 Kenyan general election.
+On 10 December 2020, a high court orders the government to compensate four victims of sexual attacks by security agents during post-election violence following the 2007 Kenyan general election.